vyvuong159/credit-score-banking/README.md

 ## Introduction
-- This project is an assignment of the Data Scientist training program provided by Practicum - Yandex.
+- This project is an assignment of the Data Scientist training program by Practicum - Yandex.
 - It prepares a report for a bank’s loan division to find out if a customer’s number of children, marital status, income level and purpose of loan have an impact on whether they will default on a loan.
 - This report is the foundation to develop credit scoring later.
 Credit scoring is used to evaluate the ability of a potential borrower to repay their loan.